ClarytyLLC/docs/src/docs/aiware/install/install.md

     ai hub install core
     ```

     This will install the aiware-agent as a service.
-You can check the status via running `service aiware-agent status` command, or monitor
+You can check the status via running `service aiware-agent status` command or monitor
-    it in realtime with `watch service aiware-agent status`.
+    it in real-time with `watch service aiware-agent status`.

    </li>
    </ul>